A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-The experimental series was designed to follow a progression of increasing clutterness.
-As a baseline, the first experiment focused on grasping a single object placed within the scene, where the scene refers to the workspace area captured by the vision system.
-In this setup, each object from the dataset was randomly positioned in five distinct locations within the workspace, and grasp attempts were performed accordingly.
+As a baseline, the first experiment focused on grasping a single isolated object within the scene, where the scene refers to the workspace area captured by the vision system.
+In this setup, each object from the dataset was randomly positioned in five distinct locations (four corners and center) within the workspace, and grasp attempts were performed.
 For each object category, this produced 15 trials (3 objects × 5 positions).
-In total, 105 trials were conducted across all seven categories for a single grasping mode, and 315 trials overall when repeated with all three gripper modalities.
-During every trial, all six evaluation metrics, including the graspability parameters and grasp performance metrics, were systematically recorded.
-One important observation, discussed further in Section~\ref{sec5}, is that the mean success score for the plastic bag and mesh bag categories with the suction gripper was zero.
+In total, 105 trials were conducted across all seven categories for a single grasping modality, and 315 trials overall when repeated across all three gripper modalities.
+An important observation, discussed further in Section~\ref{sec5}, is that the mean success score for the plastic bag and mesh bag categories with the suction gripper was zero.
 This reflects a systematic limitation of suction-based grasping, where the inability to form a stable seal on highly deformable or porous objects leads to air leakage and poor surface conformity, thereby preventing successful grasps.
 Consequently, in the subsequent cluttered-scene experiments, these two categories were excluded from the suction gripper evaluation.